If you’re thinking of getting a hair transplant surgery, you probably have a ton of questions about the FUE technique.

 Is FUE better than FUT?

-In many areas, FUE beat FUT: FUE offers faster recovery, leaves little-to-no scarring on the scalp, provides much more natural-looking results, and is less painful overall.
+In many areas, FUE beat FUT: FUE offers faster recovery, causes tinier wounds on the scalp, provides much more natural-looking results and is less painful overall (the patient’s pain threshold is an important variable).
 Although it might take a couple more hours in surgery and need you to increase your allocated budget, the outcome is worth it.

 How successful is FUE hair transplant?